 Unfortunately, most backpackers buy hiking backpacks, not travel backpacks, because they don't know the difference.
 Don't let ignorance ruin your trip.
 Learn what to look for in a backpack and which one to buy.

-What Size Backpack Should You Buy for Europe?
+What Size Travel Backpack for Europe Should You Buy?

 When you're on the road, don’t lug around a comically-oversized hiking backpack.
 You'll never get anywhere.